New Year’s resolution: protect your ears from noise pollution

-But we’re not talking about joining the gym, cutting out booze with Dry January, or skipping animal products for Veganuary (although good on you if you do one or all of these!).
+But we’re not talking about joining the gym, cutting out booze with Dry January, or skipping animal products for Veganuary.

 We’re thinking of something a little different.